katarzyna-kw/landing-page-preview/README.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
 This is a simple one page site.
-I choose to use React because it provided the opportunity to practice using state and conditional rendering, as well as validating a simple form without using a library.
+I choose to use React for this project because it provided the opportunity to practice using state and conditional rendering based on window size, as well as in validating a simple form without using a library.

 ### Built with